 This is because there’s currently little to no evidence that homeopathy is effective for treating diabetes.
 If you choose to use homeopathy, it’s important to also continue to follow your doctor’s treatment plan for diabetes.

 Read on for more information about homeopathic treatments to help you make an informed decision about your diabetes care.
-If you want to try a particular homeopathic treatment, make sure to talk to your doctor first.
+If you want to try a particular homeopathic treatment, make sure to talk with your doctor first.

 - sugar pellets

-In 2015, the National Health and Medical Research Council in Australia conducted a research study to assess the effectiveness of homeopathy.
-The researchers were unable to find consistent evidence that homeopathy was effective for treating any of the conditions tested.
+One 2015 research review conducted by Australia’s National Health and Medical Research Council (NHMRC) assessed the effectiveness of homeopathy.
+But the researchers did not find consistent evidence that homeopathy was effective for treating any of the conditions tested.